WWE Payback: History

 In 2012, WWE reinstated their No Way Out pay-per-view (PPV), which had previously ran annually from 1999 to 2009.
-The following year, however, No Way Out was canceled and replaced by a new event called Payback.
-The concept of the event was the wrestlers seeking payback against their opponents.
+The following year, however, No Way Out was canceled and replaced by a new event called Payback with a concept of wrestlers seeking payback against their opponents.
 The inaugural Payback event was held on June 16, 2013, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.

 The 2014 event in turn established Payback as an annual event for the promotion.
-It was also held in June at the same arena and was also the first Payback to air on WWE's online streaming service, the WWE Network, which had launched earlier that year in February.
+It was also held in June at the same arena and was also the first Payback to air on WWE's livestreaming service, the WWE Network, which had launched earlier that year in February.
 In 2015 and 2016, the event was held in May.
 The 2016 event was also promoted as the first PPV of The New Era for WWE.
 In July 2016, WWE reintroduced the brand extension, dividing the roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 The 2017 event was in turn held exclusively for wrestlers from the Raw brand, and was also moved up to late-April.

 The event was expected to return in 2018 as a SmackDown-exclusive event, however, following WrestleMania 34 that year, WWE discontinued brand-exclusive PPVs.
 As a result, Payback was discontinued due to a reduction in the amount of yearly PPVs produced.
 Following a three-year hiatus, however, Payback was reinstated in 2020 and held in late August.
 Due to the COVID-19 pandemic, the 2020 event was held in WWE's bio-secure bubble called the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida.
-The 2020 event would in turn be the last Payback as an event was not scheduled for 2021, and no further events have been scheduled since.
+WWE resumed live touring in July 2021, but Payback would take another three-year hiatus before it was reinstated in 2023 for Labor Day weekend on September 2 at the PPG Paints Arena in Pittsburgh, Pennsylvania.
+This will be the first Payback held on a Saturday, the first held in September, and the first to livestream on Peacock in the United States after the American WWE Network merged under Peacock in March 2021.
+Payback was not scheduled for 2024 and was replaced by Bash in Berlin.